fastrgv/RufasSlider/README.md

 ## Build Instructions:

-Begin by installing GNU g++.

 ------------------------------------------------------
 #### linux users note

-Before attempting to build these apps on linux you might need to update your libraries to include
-	xorg-dev, libx11-dev, & libopenal-dev
-so that the link-step succeeds.
+Before attempting to build these apps on linux you might need to update your libraries to include xorg-dev, libx11-dev, & libopenal-dev so that the link-step succeeds.

 Use the following commands: